rcelyte/BeatUpRcelyte/README.md

 1. Compile the server application with make
 2. Start the application on the target system, a default `beatupserver.json` will be created
 3. Edit this config
-   1. Change the address to your public ipv4 or domain name with an A Record (IPV4 is recommended, even though IPV6 is supported)
+   1. Change the address to your public ipv4 or domain name with an A Record (AAAA Records should not be present for this domain, as it will most likely make problems for some players)
    2. In `status` add the Keys `cert` and `key`, and change the value to the path of your ssl cert
    3. in `master` this can be done as well, but currently is not required, because Beat Saber protocol is currently bypassing the check on client-side by MultiplayerCore and BeatUpClient.
 4. Start the server or create a service for autostart.
 The parameter `--deamon` is required, when running as a service and no input is available.
-5. Add your new server into the `UserData\BeatTogether.json`
+5. Follow the steps from [Ways to Join](#ways-to-join)

 ### Hosting with docker (Reverse Proxy expected)
 For hosting the server inside of docker, you have to follow the following steps: